Richa812/SheHacks_Team-54/README.md

 ## DO-WITH-TAGS

-### A to-do list which provides an addtional filter property
+### A to-do list which provides an additional filter property

 ### Tech-Stack: